 To be trauma-informed is to understand how traumatic experiences may have impacted lived experts' lives and how policies and practices may surface that trauma.
-Trauma-informed facilitation seeks to apply this understanding to the design and facilitation of collaborative meeting spaces with lived experts so they are aligned with principles of healing rather than retraumatization.
-Health Services Administration's (SAMSHA) Trauma and Justice Strategic Initiative conceptualizes six guiding principles to any trauma-informed approach: (1) safety; (2) trustworthiness & transparency; (3) peer support; (4) collaboration & mutuality; (5) empowerment, voice, & choice; and (6) cultural, historical, & gender issues.
-From our work on CASPEH, we would add one more guiding principle: (7) ethical consent.
+Trauma-informed facilitation seeks to apply this understanding to the design and facilitation of collaborative meeting spaces with lived experts so they are aligned with principles of healing rather than retraumatization.14 Building off decades of research in trauma-informed care, The Substance Abuse and Mental Health Services Administration's (SAMSHA) Trauma and Justice Strategic Initiative conceptualizes six guiding principles to any trauma-informed approach: (1) safety; (2) trustworthiness & transparency; (3) peer support; (4) collaboration & mutuality; (5) empowerment, voice, & choice; and (6) cultural, historical, & gender issues.15 From our work on CASPEH, we would add one more guiding principle: (7) ethical consent.